 Uncertainties and challenges are different from the risks associated with implementing your project.
-A project is considered to be taking on uncertainties and challenges when the applicant tries something they haven't previously or pushes further to achieve greater anticipated benefits, considering best practices, particularly from an environmental perspective.
+A project is considered to be taking on uncertainties and challenges when you, the applicant, tries something that you haven't tried previously, or you push further to achieve greater anticipated benefits, considering best practices, particularly from an environmental perspective.

 When answering this question, speak generally about some of the uncertainties or challenges you might face in trying to achieve your target outcomes, and explain how you will tackle them.

-B8.
 Project management and delivery

 Project management is an essential component in our evaluation of any funding application.
-A project may be a great idea, but if there is no budget or financial ground to stand on, it's difficult to evaluate whether it will be implemented successfully.
+A project may be a great idea, but if there is no budget or financial ground to stand on, it's difficult to evaluate whether it can be implemented successfully.